Travel & Stay

 Al Balad is unique and genuinely quite breathtaking, so the best thing to do is just wander about.
 Pop into the museums and cultural centres, eat at the great restaurants (excellent options if you’re travelling on a budget), and grab coffee or tea on a street-side – or even better, a rooftop – cafe.

-Try to go in the late afternoon, around sunset, when the call to prayer echoes around the narrow streets and the smell of freshly cooked shawarma and coffee linger in the air.
+Try to go in the late afternoon, around sunset, when the call to prayer echoes around the narrow streets, and the smell of freshly cooked shawarma and coffee lingers in the air.
 It’s not hard to imagine what this place was like 1,400 years ago.

 Top places to eat in Al Balad